takethathe/crosswalk-package-tool/README.md

 `crosswalk-package build`: Build the crosswalk deb binary, it will be generated under 'deb_package'

 That's all for now.
-More to come soon, and if all goes well, NPMs for new years.
+More to come soon, and if all goes well, NPMs next.